 If you want something between the two-page calendar and just a mini-calendar, this is a perfect idea for you.

 You have a larger calendar that still has space to write things down, but it’s also very compact, occupying just half a page

 Again loving the simple way of creating a calendar just with some horizontal lines.

 And I’m a huge fan of this theme, so for more inspiration, you can check my post Books Bullet Journal Theme Inspirations.

-The more of these monthly layouts I see the more I want to try it for myself.
+The more of these monthly layouts I see, the more I want to try them for myself.

 The last one was all about decorations, this one also has a lot of space to write down your monthly plans.